WICG/shared-storage/README.md

 // Resolve immediately.
 Internally, this may block to wait for the lock to be granted. sharedStorage.set('key0', 'value1', { withLock: 'resource0' });

 // Resolve immediately.
-Internally, this will also execute immediately. sharedStorage.set('key0', 'value2');
+Internally, this will execute immediately. sharedStorage.set('key0', 'value2');
 ```